When our neighbors do better, we all do better. Together, we show what is possible when we act as one for the good of all.

 Respond Now works to prevent hunger and homelessness in the south suburbs.
 The Harbour offers safe, stable housing to young mothers and their…

-In celebration of Hispanic Heritage Month (September 15-October 15), the Trust is featuring a series of conversations with Latinx philanthropists and leaders who…
+In celebration of Black Philanthropy Month, the Trust is featuring a series of conversations with Black philanthropists making their impact across the Chicago…

 Our Community in Action